spacetelescope/roman_tools/README.md

 The tutorials are stored as Jupyter Notebooks--documents which interleave code, figures, and prose explanations--and can be run locally once you have followed the setup instructions below.
 They can also be viewed in a browser.

-  * [WebbPSF-WFIRST Tutorial](https://github.com/spacetelescope/wfirst-tools/blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb) — Simulate a PSF for the Roman Wide-Field Instrument by selecting a detector position.
+  * [WebbPSF-Roman Tutorial](https://github.com/spacetelescope/roman_tools/blob/master/notebooks/WebbPSF-Roman_Tutorial.ipynb) — Simulate a PSF for the Roman Wide-Field Instrument by selecting a detector position.
 Evaluate PSF differences between two detector positions.
 Shows both the WebbPSF notebook GUI and a brief example of performing calculations with the API.
-  * [Pandeia-WFIRST Tutorial](https://github.com/spacetelescope/wfirst-tools/blob/master/notebooks/Pandeia-WFIRST.ipynb) — Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.
+  * [Pandeia-WFIRST Tutorial](https://github.com/spacetelescope/roman_tools/blob/master/notebooks/Pandeia-WFIRST.ipynb) — Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.

 ## Play with the tools in a temporary environment in the cloud

 We have automated the setup of a temporary evaluation environment for community users to evaluate the Roman Simulation Tools from STScI.
 This depends on a free third-party service called Binder, currently available in beta (without guarantees of uptime).

-To launch in Binder *(beta)*, follow this URL: https://mybinder.org/v2/gh/spacetelescope/wfirst-tools.git/stable (**Note:** If you see an error involving redirects in Safari, try Chrome or Firefox.
+To launch in Binder *(beta)*, follow this URL: https://mybinder.org/v2/gh/spacetelescope/roman_tools.git/stable (**Note:** If you see an error involving redirects in Safari, try Chrome or Firefox.
 This should be fixed soon by the Binder project.)

 It may take a few minutes to start up.
 Feel free to explore and run example calculations.
 Launching an environment through Binder will always use the most recent supported versions of our tools.